-To taste this dish with a Savoyard reblochon, Savoyard wines are popular: Jongieux-Blanc, Roussette and Chignin-Bergeron de Savoie will go perfectly with the tartiflette and its cheese.
-To be sure to have the ideal aromatic power Les Grappes also recommends the white wines of the Rhône Valley: Chateauneuf-du-Pape and Crozes-Hermitage, as well as Saint-Joseph
+To taste this dish with Savoyard reblochon, Savoyard wines are very popular: Jongieux-Blanc, Roussette and Chignin-Bergeron de Savoie will go perfectly with the tartiflette and its cheese.
+To be sure to have the ideal aromatic power Les Grappes also recommends the white wines of the Rhône valley: Chateauneuf-du-Pape and Crozes-Hermitage, as well as the Saint-Joseph.

-Bacon, cream, potatoes, onions, reblochon, of course, and white wine!
-Raclette and wine are not only a love story in the glass, but also on the plate.
-Explosions of flavours, saltiness, sweetness and fat, the tartiflette does not lack taste.
-It shines after a day spent in the cold, a real "hit" in high-altitude restaurants, the tartiflette has also made its way into every home that loves cheese and Savoyard dishes.
+The bacon, the fresh cream, the potatoes, the onions, the reblochon, of course, and the white wine!
+Raclette and wine is not only a love story in the glass, but also on the plate.
+Explosions of flavours, salty, sweet and fat, the tartiflette is not lacking in taste.
+After a day spent in the cold, a real "hit" in mountain restaurants, the tartiflette has also made a place for itself in all the homes that love cheese and Savoyard dishes.

-It warms up because it is hearty, but also because the tartiflette is cooked with white wine, which adds a touch of warmth to the plate.
-To stay in the local products, the Savoyard tariflette is often cooked with dry white wines... of Savoy!
+It warms because it is hearty, but also because the tartiflette is cooked with white wine, which adds a touch of warmth to the plate.
+To stay with local products, the Savoyard "tariflette" is often cooked with dry white wines... from Savoie!